sruthi-bopparthi/waph-bopparsr/Hackathon/Hackathon1/README.md

 URL : [http://waph-hackathon.eastus.cloudapp.azure.com/xss/level2/echo.php](URL : http://waph-hackathon.eastus.cloudapp.azure.com/xss/level2/echo.php)

-As the HTTP request doesn't engage with input fields or accept path variables, the URL is linked to a simple HTML form.
-Using this form, we can directly submit the attacking script.
-This method enables the injection of malicious code into the web application, allowing for the investigation of XSS vulnerabilities.
+The request of HTTP does not engage with user inputs or path variables, this URL is linked to a HTML form.
+Using this form, we can directly inserting attacking script.
+This method enables the insertion of attacking code into the web application, allowing for the investigation of XSS vulnerabilities.

 ```
 input=<script>alert('Level 2 - Hacked by Sruthi Sridhar Bopparthi')</script>
 ```
-Possible source code:
+Possible Code:
 ```
 	if(!isset($_POST['input']))
 	{